-Awardees will be funded to renovate and equip a stem cell-based modeling core facility, establish necessary expertise (if necessary, in partnership with expert investigator(s) from other non-profit and/or for-profit organizations), and offer use of the SRL to researchers / educational programs at the grantee and nearby institutions or remotely via the cloud.
-Successful outcomes include, but are not limited to, renovation, equipping, and staffing of the SRL, implementation of stem cell-based modeling expertise, utilization of core facility or remote access experimentation (with a focus on labs that have limited access to stem cell-based modeling expertise and educational programs that serve diverse, underserved student populations), establishment of and sustained enrollment in training and educational programs, success of projects utilizing core / remote access lab, implementation of sustainability plan, and contributions to SRL Network functions (see below).
+Awardees will be funded to equip an existing space as a core facility that offers stem cell-based modeling expertise to researchers not only from the grantee institution, but also broadly across California and beyond.
+Broad sharing of expertise should be an emphasis for E/E-SRLs.
+In addition to local expertise at the grantee institution, additional stem cell-based models may be established and offered at the core, in partnership with investigators from other non-profit or for-profit organizations.
+Successful outcomes include, but are not limited to, equipping and staffing of the SRL, implementation of stem cell-based modeling expertise, utilization of core facility, including by labs that have limited access to stem cell-based modeling expertise, establishment of and sustained enrollment in training and educational programs (if offered), broad sharing of stem cell-based models across California, success of projects utilizing core and shared models, implementation of sustainability plan, and contributions to SRL Network functions (see below).